 If you are divorced from a Federal employee, or annuitant, you may not continue to get benefits under your former spouse's enrollment.
 This is the case even when the court has ordered your former spouse to provide health coverage to you.
 However, you may be eligible for your own FEHB coverage under either the spouse equity law or Temporary Continuation of Coverage (TCC).
-If you are recently divorced or are anticipating a divorce, contact your ex-spouse's employing or retirement office to get RI 70-5, the Guide To Federal Benefits Plans for Temporary Continuation of Coverage and Former Spouse Enrollees, or other information about your coverage choices.
-You can also download the guide from OPM's website, www.opm.gov/healthcare-insurance/healthcare/plan-information/guides.
+If you are recently divorced or are anticipating a divorce, contact your ex-spouse's employing or retirement office to get additional information about your coverage choices.
+You can also visit OPM's website, www.opm.gov/healthcare-insurance/healthcare/plan-information/.